-Evaluate and interpret data, financial and other information from known contexts through guided processes.
-Problem Based Learning, feedback.

-Reveal a basic ability judge and to interpret straightforward data and carry out simple statistical analysis

-An explanation for embedding Cognitive ve and Intellectual Skills throu gh Teaching & Learning ar nd Assessment at this level of the

-programme:

-At this level students are supported in

-through reviewing case studies and bu problem base d learning.
-Th ese skills are tested in in reports,

-group work, course work and presenta ations.

-Key Transferable Skills:

-Effective communication, oral and in

-writing using a range of media (GBM

-3.9)

-Numeracy and quantitative skills

-including data analysis (GBM 3.9)

-Works effectively with others and

-recognises the factors which impact

-on team performance.
-(SEEC 2010) Interpersonal skills of effective

-listening, negotiating, persuasion

-and presentation.(GBM3.9)

-By the end of this level of this Primary: A3, A4, ILO3, Group task HIGH1054

-programme the students will be able Workshops, A5 ILO4, Reflective reports/ HIGH1055

-to demonstrate for a threshold pass: In class exercises.
-ILO5 [°] In- organisation HIGH1031

-appraisals HIGH1052
+An explanation for embedding Cognitiv programme: At this level students are supported in through reviewing case studies and bu group work, course work and presenta developing cognitive skills thr siness practice and through p ough in class exercises, in cluding discussion and d debate, Key Transferable Skills: Effective communication, oral and in writing using a range of media (GBM 3.9) Numeracy and quantitative skills including data analysis (GBM 3.9) Works effectively with others and recognises the factors which impact on team performance.
+(SEEC 2010) Interpersonal skills of effective listening, negotiating, persuasion and presentation.(GBM3.9) By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Basic competence and command of professional and transferable skills including Effective communication, oral and in writing.
+Use of a range of media.
+Be able to present information and carry out presentations Primary: Workshops, In class exercises. course essays and reports Tutorials.
+Seminars, Work Based Learning, Role Play, Self-directed learning.
+Peer review Presentations Secondary/Supplement ary: WBL A3, A4, A5 ILO3, ILO4, ILO5 Group task Reflective reports/ In- organisation appraisals On-line exercise tasks Written Reports Presentations In-class tests HIGH1054 HIGH1055 HIGH1031 HIGH1052